Do You Need Both? How Are They Different?

 It depends.
 Here's where it can get muddled, so you'll need to ensure you understand the type of credit check the bank or lender is performing.

 It is possible for the lender to do what's called a "soft credit check."
-Soft inquires do not impact your credit score.
-A hard credit check, however, does impact your rating, so you'll want to be mindful of how many hard credit checks are being performed when you're shopping for a mortgage.
+These minimal inquiries do not impact your credit score.
+A hard credit check, however, does impact your score, so you'll want to be mindful of how many hard credit checks are being performed when you're shopping for a mortgage.

 Tip: to speed up the process, make sure you have all financial documents organized and ready to be reviewed before you start looking for a lender.

 Ready to get your buying process started?
-LendGo connects you with top lenders so you can easily compare all of your different options.
-Start comparison shopping today!
+Lendgo connects you with top lenders so you can easily compare all of your different options.
+Start rate shopping now!